ncctcr/e-blogger/README.md

 ## Learn more

-To learn more about this example:
+To learn more about this blog:

 - [Next.js documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Customizing Material UI](https://mui.com/material-ui/customization/how-to-customize/) - approaches to customizing Material UI.